OpenSynth/sekai/README.md

 sekai
 =====

-additions to the WORLD speech toolkit
+additions to the WORLD speech toolkit, GPL licensed includes compression using MFCCs, serialisation to VVD files, EpR and many more